oddlittlebird/docs-1/docs/search/Analyzers.md

 * Numbers (`0` through `9`).
 * Underscore (`_`) or dash (`-`).

 The first character must be a letter.
 Analyzer names are case sensitive.
 The maximum name length is 64 bytes.
-Non-ASCII characters are invalid.
+Empty spaces and non-ASCII characters are invalid.

 Custom Analyzers are named differently depending on whether they're global or specific to a database.